gh-unit/gh-unit/README.markdown

 - Optionally, you can create and and set a prefix header (`Tests_Prefix.pch`) and add `#import "GHUnit.h"` to it, and then you won't have to include that import for every test.

 An example of a iPhone test project can be found at: [MyTestable](http://github.com/gabriel/gh-unit/tree/master/Examples/MyTestable).
 This project symlinks to the gh-unit files.

+## Command Line

+You make want to run tests from the command line, from a Makefile for continuous integration, returning a non-zero exit code on failures.

+To run the tests from the command line:

+- Copy the (RunTests.sh)[http://github.com/gabriel/gh-unit/tree/master/Classes/RunTests.sh] file into your project directory.
+- In XCode:
+  - To the `Tests` target, Add | New Build Phase | New Run Script Build Phrase
+  - Enter in the path to the RunTests.sh file.
+(The path should be relative to the xcode project file!)

+- From the command line:
+  - Run the tests from xcodebuild (with the TEST_CLI environment variable set):

+  // For mac app
+  TEST_CLI=1 xcodebuild -target Tests -configuration Debug -sdk macosx10.5 build

+	// For iPhone app
+	TEST_CLI=1 xcodebuild -target Tests -configuration Debug -sdk iphonesimulator2.2 build

+If you are wondering, the `RunTests.sh` script will only run the tests if the env variable TESTS_CLI is set.
+This is why this phase is ignored when running the test GUI.
+This is how we use a single Test target for both the GUI and command line testing.

+For an example Makefile see:

+(Makefile)[http://github.com/gabriel/gh-unit/tree/master/Project/Makefile] (for Mac App) (Makefile)[http://github.com/gabriel/gh-unit/tree/master/Project-IPhone/Makefile] (for iPhone App)

+The script will return a non-zero exit code on test failure so your continuous integration scripts work.

 ## Test Macros